xinlin-z/smally/README.md

     /home/pic/uploads/2019/01/stepstone-400x267.jpg 400x267 34.39K
     /home/pic/uploads/2019/01/juanji.jpg 662x426 27.96K
     /home/pic/uploads/2019/01/juanji-200x129.jpg 200x129 6.26K
+    [smally]: display stat: 17/17/0/27

 Example for showing both JPGs and PNGs recursively:

     $ python3 smally.py -p path/to/pic -r --show --jpg --png

 So, there are 4 parameters to indicate picture file type, --jpg, --png, --gif and --webp.
 They can be all presented in command line, and must be at least one to be presented.

 You are encouraged to use smally combined with other Linux command line tools, such as sort, grep...Here are several examples:

-Show how many JPGs you have:

-    $ python3 smally.py -p path/to/pic -r --show --jpg | wc -l

 Show your Top10 PNG picture in size: